danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - Added two days to main schedule to make room for "Approach."
 - Changed reference to "Notes" from "Comments" in the assignments for "Approach."
 - Added "A letter from Leibniz to Ehrenfried Walther von Tschirnhaus in Rome" to the supplement.
-- Added errata page for manual to supplement.
+- Added errata list for manual to first page of schedule.
 - Added link to website for the *Principia*.
 - Added Kutler and Brann articles on Dedekind and Euclid to the supplement.
 - Added notes on *Principia* Prop.
 13 Cor.
 1 and Prop.
 17.